mrdmnd/deimoscraft/curse_of_the_dreadblades.md

   - Cons: it's relative value above replacement action is reduced, because a standard SS or PS will do exactly the same job, and those don't have a cooldown.

 - You could conceivably abuse the fact that we almost never have a procless string of five saber slashes in a row to lower the amount of energy pooled.
-  We should figure out the "average case" sequence for COTD (and its corresponding energy costs) and re-do the math in this post.